Her Second Continent…

 Hola América del Sur – Yo voy!

-In September 2011, Freya Hoffmeister, arguably world’s most famous sea kayaker, will start her trip to become the first person to paddle the entire coast line of the South American continent.
+On August 30th 2011, Freya Hoffmeister, arguably world’s most famous sea kayaker, will start her trip to become the first person to paddle the entire coast line of the South American continent.
 The 47-year-old business owner from Husum, Germay will start in Buenos Aires/ Argentina in the middle of the East Coast.

 Paddling clockwise, she will head South on the Atlantic Ocean towards Cape Horn.
 Freya will round the Cape plus the southernmost big island of South America, Tierra del Fuego.
 Heading north again she’ll be travelling through the beautiful Fjordlands of Patagonia/ Chile on the Pacific coast.
 Freya will end her first stage in Valparaiso, the main harbor just off Santiago de Chile, having paddled roughly 8,000 km in eight months.
 In between legs she plans to return to Husum for some time to spend with her 15-year-old son and attend to her two ice cream shops and a Christmas shop.